 April 3 - May 31

-This exhibit will focus on portraiture to tell stories of inspiration, hope, challenge, and change that faces this unusual time in history head-on.
+This exhibit will focus on portraiture to tell stories of inspiration, hope, challenge, and change that face this unusual time in history head-on.
 It has always been the role of art to document, examine, and make sense of a concept and our moment in time.
 What better vehicle to begin to process, capture, and reflect on who we are today than portraiture?